 Topic two - Human rights approaches to violence against women

 Modern international human rights law developed in the years following World War II (1939-1945) as a response to catastrophic violence perpetrated by States against their own citizens, as well as civilians of the States they were fighting against.
 At first, there was more focus on civil and political rights - the right to life, the right not to be tortured, the right to liberty, and the right to a fair trial.
-The campaigning activities of organizations such as Amnesty International led to a public awareness about the seriousness of torture, as well as the death penalty, as the ultimate forms of violence that States perpetrate against their citizens.
 The human rights framework began with the Universal Declaration of Human Rights (GA Resolution 217A), a resolution of the United Nations General Assembly, and was developed subsequently through international and regional treaties and resolutions.
 The human rights law framework sought to bind States to legal obligations to not violate human rights of individuals, and was not considered initially to bind the activities of private individuals with respect to the way they treat each other.
 Civil society organizations such as Amnesty International and Human Rights Watch developed the law along the model of State violations of the rights of individuals, through research and advocacy that highlighted the use of violence by States against individuals - for example, torture, the use of the death penalty, and extra-judicial killings and 'disappearances' of political opponents.

-The first task of those seeking to draw links between violence against women and girls and States' obligations under international human rights law was to emphasize the severity of many forms of violence against women - in many situations, the violence inflicted was similar to acts of torture and ill-treatment.
+The first task of those seeking to draw links between violence against women and girls and States’ obligations under international human rights law was to emphasize the severity of violence against women – many forms of which are recognized as torture (A/HRC/7/3).
 Feminist human rights lawyers, notably Rhonda Copelon, wanted to show that violence against women - seen until the early 1990s as a "social problem" caused particularly by alcohol consumption - was of a similar gravity and importance as torture.
 This was controversial on two grounds.
 Firstly, because torture was understood as "severe pain or suffering, whether physical or mental" ( United Nations Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, GA Resolution 39/46) and the serious nature of violence against women was not well understood.
 Indeed, some forms of violence were not recognized as such - for example, the use of rape and sexual violence against women detainees was only recognized as a form of torture in a case in the European Court of Human Rights in 1997.

 Secondly, violence against women was seen as a social problem, like petty crime, which was perpetrated by private individuals, not States - and therefore could not be a human rights problem.